 The first half of the Antichrist/Israeli 7-year peace treaty is said to be a time of peace.
 In contrast, the second 3 1/2 years will be a time of tribulation.

 Like Hal Lindsey and Tim LaHaye—and so many other prophecy writers of a few decades ago—I even incorporated that teaching in some of my early books back in the 1970s.
-But I was wrong to do it.
+But I was wrong to do so.
 And, I'm sorry to write, most writers and teachers continue to be in the wrong.
 But I long ago broke away from that pack.

 I began discovering multiple errors when delving deeper into the mysteries of end time Bible prophecies.
 Time and again I was taken back to Daniel 9.
 In general terms, Daniel was writing about the redemption of spiritual Israel, which, according to the Apostle Paul, are all of the God-chosen Jews and Gentiles who comprise the eternal Church, the body of Christ (Ephesians 2).